 Creating a mature Digital Customer Success practices takes time, expertise, energy, and the right set of tools.
 And it absolutely must be targeted to your business and the unique needs of your customers.
 That’s certainly no easy feat, but take it from experience, it absolutely can (and should!) be done.

 Coulda, woulda, shoulda, that’s all fine and dandy, but exactly how do you create an effective Digital CS strategy?

 I’m so glad you asked.

-Start with the low-hanging fruit of time-based email campaigns that are meaningful to a wide swath of your customer base.
+Before you do anything, make sure you have the required basics in place.
+Then, start with the low-hanging fruit of time-based email campaigns that are meaningful to a wide swath of your customer base.
 Next, build up to enable automating repetitive CSM tasks and activities.
 Then tackle your self-service customer resources to encourage customer autonomy.
 And finally, move on to more advanced channels and complex automation.

 Developing this capability is a journey!
 Its not a one-and-done, and it’s nearly impossible to tackle all at once.
 By breaking it down into these four phases, you can start where you are while thoughtfully moving toward a comprehensive digital approach that enhances your overall Customer Success strategy.

-Let’s dive a little deeper into each phase of Digital CS maturity:
+Let’s dive a little deeper into each phase of Digital CS maturity.

 1. Email campaigns

 Okay, I know ‘low-hanging fruit’ is a seriously overused term.
 But that is exactly what the initial phases of customer-facing email campaigns are.
 They epitomize starting where you are, using what you have, and doing what you can.